manishahluwalia/youtube-dl-docker/README.md

 # Docker container for youtube-dl and dependencies

 [youtube-dl](https://github.com/rg3/youtube-dl) is a really cool tool.
 However, many operations require dependencies.
-This is [docker](https://www.docker.com) container with these dependencies built-in.
+This is a [docker](https://www.docker.com) container with these dependencies built-in.
 With this, you can use youtube-dl with one (docker) command without having to preinstall the tool or its dependencies.

 The container downloads all files in a `/Downloads` directory inside the container.
 This means that you have to share the (host) directory where you really want to store the downloaded files and [bind mount](https://docs.docker.com/engine/tutorials/dockervolumes/#/mount-a-host-directory-as-a-data-volume) the target host directory inside the container as `/Downloads`.